kevinpapst/AdminLTEBundle/.github/CONTRIBUTING.md

 ## Reporting Bugs

- 1. Go to [the list of AdminThemeBundle issues][adminthemebundle-issues] and look for any existing bug similar to yours.
+ 1. Go to [the list of issues][adminthemebundle-issues] and look for any existing bug similar to yours.
  2. If the bug hasn't been reported yet, [create a new issue][create-issue] and fill in the given issue template.